-The Food Rescue Partnership elected board members in August 2015 to oversee the continued efforts and mission of the FRP.
+Food Rescue Partnership Stakeholders nominate and elect Board members to oversee the continued efforts and mission of the FRP.

 Past Board Members